Undergraduate Program Admissions

-Applicants for the MS program preferably have a bachelor’s degree in sociology or an equivalent social science.
-If students have a different major can still be considered if they have some exposure to the discipline and have taken core courses in social science methods, theory, and statistics.
+Applicants for the MS program preferably have a bachelor’s degree in sociology or another social science.
+If students who have a different major can still be considered if they have some exposure to the discipline and have taken core courses in social science methods, theory, and statistics.

 1. To apply for a graduate degree in Sociology at USU, you must apply through the School of Graduate Studies.
 Applicants are responsible to make sure that all application materials are sent and received prior to the deadline.
 When all application material is submitted, your application will be forwarded to the sociology department for a review.
 Visit the School of Graduate Studies website for a detailed list of application requirements.

-In addition to submitting your application to the School of Graduate Studies, we as the Sociology Department require additional information/steps to complete your application:
+In addition to submitting your application to the School of Graduate Studies, we ask that you keep the following in mind:

 2. Letter of Intent - The on-line application form gives you space to write about your reasons for applying to graduate school.
-We encourage you to complete this section of the application, but ALSO to send a formal letter of intent (in hard copy or by email attachment) directly to the Director of Graduate Studies in Sociology (Eddy Berry, 0730 Old Main Hill, USU, Logan UT 84322-0730; email@example.com).
-This letter of intent should indicate which degree you are applying for, your reasons for pursuing graduate school training, why you think USU is a good fit for your interests and goals, and any other relevant information about your skills, interests, and background that might help us make a decision on your application.
+This letter of intent is a key piece of your application.
+It should indicate which degree you are applying for, your reasons for pursuing graduate school training, why you think USU is a good fit for your interests and goals, and any other relevant information about your skills, interests, and background that might help us make a decision on your application.